vishnugauda/vishnugauda/README.md

 🐍 Currently learning **Python** for deeper data analysis and automation
 🚀 Goal: To land a role in **Data Analyst** with a strong focus on **Data driven business strategies**

+I am a **data-driven professional** with expertise in **business analysis , market research , and strategic decision-making** .
+Skilled in leveraging **analytical insights** to drive innovative marketing strategies and customer-centric solutions .
+Experienced in **project management , team collaboration **, and **product development** , with a proven track record in delivering results.
+Highlights include success in the **Campus Ambassador Program** for Odo-Rite, a **Top-5 finish in the Biocon Biologics Hackathon** , and leadership in **cultural initiatives** that boosted engagement at PES University.

 ---

 ### 💼 Experience